mintoolkit/mint/README.md

 You don't have to specify the user and group IDs if you don't want to change them.

-Here's an example using these parameters to minify the standard `nginx` image adding extra artifacts and changing their permissions: `slim build --include-path='/opt:770#104#107' --include-path='/bin/uname:710' --path-perms='/tmp:700' nginx`.
+Here's an example using these parameters to minify the standard `nginx` image adding extra artifacts and changing their permissions: `mint build --include-path='/opt:770#104#107' --include-path='/bin/uname:710' --path-perms='/tmp:700' nginx`.

 This is what you'll see in the optimized container image: